Pukabyte/Real-Debrid-Scripts/README.md

 Created by @west
 - Removes torrents from Real-Debrid that do not have a symlink attached to them

-Change `path/to/debrid/mount` to the parent folder where all your links/symlinks point to Change `path/to/symlinks` to the parent media (plex) folder where all your symlinks are
+Change `path/to/debrid/mount` to the parent folder where all your links/symlinks point to.
+Change `path/to/symlinks` to the parent media (plex) folder where all your symlinks are

 # Symclean